M3FAS: An Accurate and Robust MultiModal Mobile Face Anti-Spoofing System: Methodology

-In turn, HCAM takes advantage of multi-scale learning, aggregating hierarchical feature representations from low, mid, and high levels, thereby boosting PAD performance.
-Besides, three classification heads are placed at the top of the three branches.
 In the training phase, we adopt the joint training strategy.
+As each data pair consists of a face image and its corresponding acoustic signal, both sharing an identical label.
+In our proposed multi-head learning strategy, we leverage the common label to individually supervise the training of the vision, acoustic, and fusion branches .
 Three binary cross-entropy (BCE) losses are combined to train the whole model.
 The adopted joint training strategy comprises two merits: (1).
 It enables more flexible PAD in the inference stage; (2).
 It effectively mitigates the overfitting problem and boosts the PAD performance for a single branch, compared with the separate training.
 The objective function is given as follows:

 where $L_{f}$, $L_{v}$, and $L_{a}$ are BCE loss functions for fusion, vision, and acoustic branches. $\alpha$ weighs different loss components.
+As shown in Fig.~\ref{multihead}, $L_{f}$, $L_{a}$, and $L_{v}$ measure the disparities between the label $y_{i}$ and the predictions $p_{i}^{f}$, $p_{i}^{a}$, and $p_{i}^{v}$ for the fusion, acoustic, and vision branches, respectively.

+During testing, if both modality data are available, we directly take the prediction result of the fusion head as the final decision due to its superior detection accuracy to other two branches.
+However, in cases where the visual modality is unavailable, the fusion and visual branches remain inactive, and the auditory output will be taken as final decision.
+Similarly, if the auditory modality is absent, the final decision is determined by the visual output.